vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 #### SOLUTION

-To transform GIS to radar coordinates we created two functions

-Using required parameters we can calculate coordinate transformation

-To transform GIS to radar coordinates we created two functions
+To transform GIS to radar coordinates we created two functions in C.

-Using required parameters we can calculate coordinate transformation
+Using required parameters we can calculate coordinates transformation from GIS to radar and radar to GIS

 ```
 [userdir]$ make coord_trans
 ```